naveensilver/Docker/README.md

 - It was initially released in march 2013 and developed by Solomon-Hykes and Sebastian Pahl.

-- Docker is set of Platform as a service that use OS level virtualisation, whereas VM ware uses hard-ware level virtualisation.
+- Docker is set of Platform as a service(PAAS) that use OS level virtualisation, whereas VM ware uses hard-ware level virtualisation.

 - The Main advantage of docker methodologies is shipping, testing and deploying code quickly. so, we can eliminate the differences between development and production environments.